canvasxyz/canvas/packages/example-chat-client/README.md

 ### Developing

-1. In one process, start the Canvas backend with `canvas run spec.canvas.js`.
+1. In one terminal, start a backend: `canvas run ../example-chat-server/spec.canvas.js`.
-2. In a separate process, start the webpack development server with `npm run dev`.
+2. In another terminal, start the webpack development server with `npm run dev`.
 3. Open the app at http://localhost:8080/

 ### Deploying to Fly.io